 - All concrete surfaces must be protected within the first 24 hours after being placed to prevent freeze damage.

-- Concrete temperature cannot reach freezing levels before reaching a specific strength (3.5 MPa/500 psi) or the overall structure will have a reduced strength.
+- Concrete temperature must not reach freezing levels before reaching a specific strength (3.5 MPa/500 psi) or the overall structure will have a reduced strength.

 Techniques to Improve Strength Development in Cold Weather